mrjvs/42-philosophers/readme.md

  - [X] Remove printf statement in logger.c
  - [X] Dynamic sleep settings
  - [ ] Make all three programs (code generation)**
+ - [ ] Make system compatible with both Death goal and Eat goal at the same time

 \* Starvation checker thread sets the death state and prints if starved